-Tardies 1-4 Wa rning
+- Tardies 1-4 Warning

-5th tardy 1 hour After School Detention 6th tardy 2 hour After School Detention 7th tardy ISS or other consequences as determined by the held.
+- 5th tardy 1 hour After School Detention

+- 6th tardy 2 hour After School Detention

+- 7th tardy ISS or other consequences as determined by the Administration and a meeting with a parent or guardian will be held.

-Administration and a meeting with a parent or guardian will be quarter will be subject to the severe code of conduct.
+- 8th tardy Tardies at 8 or beyond in a quarter will be subject to the severe code of conduct.